What is the Youth Criminal Justice Act?

 The Youth Criminal Justice Act (YCJA) is the legislation that takes care of the youth system in Canada.
 It deals with individuals under 18, and those who are at least 12.
 The main objective of the YCJA is to improve the process of dealing with less serious crimes committed by youth, without resorting to court procedures.

-· Extrajudicial measures should be used in all cases where they would be adequate to hold the young person accountable.
+- Should be used in all cases where they would be adequate to hold the young person accountable.

-· Extrajudicial measures are presumed to be adequate to hold first-time, non-violent offenders accountable.
+- Presumed to be adequate to hold first-time, non-violent offenders accountable.

-· Extrajudicial measures may be used if the young person has previously been dealt with by extrajudicial measures or has been found guilty of an offence.
 As amended in 2012, the YCJA requires police to keep records of any extrajudicial measures used with a young person.
 These records will better inform the police so that they can take appropriate action in respect of subsequent alleged offences.

-· Taking no further action.
+- Taking no further action.

-· Warnings, which are informal warnings by police officers.
+- Warnings are informal warnings by police officers.

 The YCJA sets out conditions which state that a youth sentence must:

-· Is not more severe than what an adult would receive for the same offence;
+- Is not more severe than what an adult would receive for the same offence;

-· Be similar to youth sentences in similar cases;
+- Be similar to youth sentences in similar cases;

-· Be proportionate to the seriousness of the offence and the degree of responsibility of the young person;
+- Be proportionate to the seriousness of the offence and the degree of responsibility of the young person;

-· Within the limits of a proportionate response
+- Within the limits of a proportionate response

 (a) Be the least restrictive alternative